swain-design

 When superpowers is installed, the following chains are mandatory — invoke the skills, do not skip them or do the work inline:

-1. Before creating Vision or Persona artifacts: Invoke the brainstorming skill for Socratic exploration.
+1. Before creating Vision, Initiative, or Persona artifacts: Invoke the brainstorming skill for Socratic exploration.
 Pass the artifact context (goals, audience, constraints).
 Capture brainstorming output into swain's artifact format with proper frontmatter and lifecycle table.

-2. When a SPEC comes up for implementation: Invoke brainstorming with the SPEC's acceptance criteria and scope.
-Brainstorming chains into writing-plans automatically.
+2b.
+When an existing SPEC comes up for implementation (no brainstorming needed): Invoke writing-plans with the SPEC's acceptance criteria and scope.
 After writing-plans saves a plan file, invoke swain-do for plan ingestion.

 Detection: ls .agents/skills/brainstorming/SKILL.md .claude/skills/brainstorming/SKILL.md 2>/dev/null — if at least one path exists, superpowers is available.
 Cache the result for the session.